How Close Are We to an Acne Vaccine?

 - An inactivated toxin the pathogen makes1-3

 Vaccines have played an enormous role in preventing infectious diseases around the world.
-In fact, certain diseases, like polio, no longer exist at all thanks to vaccines.2
+In fact, certain diseases, like polio, are almost completely eradicated thanks to vaccines.2

-Now, you might be thinking, "Wait, but acne is not an infectious disease."
-This is true, but a type of pathogen called C. acnes does contribute to acne.
-Let's take a look at how targeting this type of bacteria might allow scientists to design a vaccine against acne.
+Now, you might be thinking, "But acne is not an infectious disease."
+This is true, but a type of pathogen, in this case a bacteria called C. acnes, does contribute to acne.
+Let's take a look at how targeting this bacteria might allow scientists to design a vaccine against acne.

 Why Target C. acnes?

-C. acnes is a type of bacteria that lives in the skin of almost all humans and inside skin pores.
+C. acnes is a type of bacteria that lives in the skin of almost all humans.
 It can contribute to acne by:

 - Increasing skin oil production: C. acnes may stimulate the skin to produce too much skin oil, which is a key step in how acne begins.